Indian cricket team in Australia in 1999–2000: Background

+The 76-day itinerary for the tour included three Tests, an ODI triangular series, and three other first-class and List A fixtures.
+The first match was a first-class match against Queensland to begin on 26 November 1999.

 The Indian team left for Australia on 22 November 1999 from Mumbai.
 Arriving in Australia, India had a record of 3 wins and 16 losses in the 25 Tests played in the country over 50 years and six tours.
 The last tour of 1991–92, that included a five-match Test series, had ended in a 4–0 loss.
 India's captain Sachin Tendulkar expected his team to "do well" in the tour ahead of arrival.
-But Mohammad Azharuddin Match fixing allegations & calls for his subsequent life ban from International Cricket rocked India in 1999.
+But Mohammad Azharuddin match fixing allegations & calls for his subsequent life ban from International Cricket rocked India in 1999.
 Going into the Test series with former stats, won only one away Test since 1986 & the Azhar scandal, India was indeed in a spot of boiler.
 Mohammad Azharuddin was not included in the squad which weakened Indian batting unit heavily.
 In preparation for the tour, India rested Anil Kumble, Javagal Srinath, and Venkatesh Prasad, three of its frontline bowlers, for the last two ODIs against New Zealand, of the home series prior to the tour, before Srinath was called up to replace an injured Ajay Jadeja in the final game.
 Dr Bhargava of the Madhya Pradesh Cricket Association was appointed the team's manager for the tour.

 Australia entered the series on the back of a 3–0 series win at home against Pakistan.
 They were also expected to beat India 3–0 while some predicted a 2–0 result in their favour.
 The former got consolidated after India's loss in the first-class tour game against Queensland.
 Beginning the tour, India were placed fifth in the ICC Test rankings.
-The tour was rocked by Umpire Steve Bucknor giving horrible decisions against Indian team.
-Almost all LBW decisions given against India were very highly questionable.
-Even Australian Legend Richie Benaud, who was commentator for that series raised his doubt on umpiring methods of Umpire Steve Bucknor.